 9.3 Amendments; Modifications.
 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
-If a revision is material, we will try to provide at least 30 days’ notice prior to any new terms taking effect.
+If a revision is material, we will try to provide at least 30 days’ notice prior to any new terms taking effect, notifying Customers via Email of such updates.
 What constitutes a material change will be determined at our sole discretion.
 By continuing to access or use our Service after those revisions become effective, you agree to be bound by the revised terms.
 If you do not agree to the new terms, please stop using the Service.

 9.5 Severability.
 If any provision of this Agreement is invalid or unenforceable for any reason in any jurisdiction, such provision will be construed to have been adjusted to the minimum extent necessary to cure such invalidity or unenforceability.
 The invalidity or unenforceability of one or more of the provisions contained in this Agreement will not have the effect of rendering any such provision invalid or unenforceable in any other case, circumstance or jurisdiction, or of rendering any other provisions of this Agreement invalid or unenforceable whatsoever.